 3. Targeted List Generation

 Developing key qualification criteria up front (ie., target industries, titles of decision makers, revenue range, etc.) to locate the correct leads to contact will save a lot of time and effort later.
 This will ensure your marketing team is utilizing their time efficiently, scheduling only qualified appointments for the sales team to close.

 When you spend big bucks at a trade show, make certain your mining activity strikes gold.
 Qualify the leads gathered from trade shows quickly.
 Maximize the time spent networking and promoting your brand and name.
 Segment hot leads from lukewarm to cold leads immediately and prioritize quickly.
 Can you handle the inbound volume efficiently?
 If not, get help.

 5. Lead Management

 Make certain your organization has a powerful CRM (customer relationship management) system in place.
 Best if it’s web-based so it can be accessed from anywhere.
 Leads can be organized, searched, and located based on any number of criteria (location, company, position in company, lead source, revenue, email, etc).
 Leads should be easily shared or privatized based on specific requirements.
 Reporting dashboards visible to senior management are critical to your success.

 6. Branding and Marketing

 These functions require and must involve executive leadership, branding visionaries, strategic public relations, interactive marketing, market research, advertising, collateral design, copy writing, and other marketing activities.
 Assembling a powerful suite of automated marketing tools used specifically to enhance the efforts of your inside sales teams can be a daunting task initially.
-This is where outsourcing makes a lot of sense.
+This is where outsourcing work to websites like themarketingheaven.com can be quite fruitful.
 These systems are proven to increase lead qualification, drive sales, provide managers with analytics, and increase customer satisfaction.

 7. Grassroots and Social Media